alirezasaharkhiz/FlagChain/README.md

    - This will start MySQL, run migrations, and launch the API server.

 4. **API Endpoints**
+   - `GET /api/ping` – Ping endpoint, returns `"pong"`.
-   - `POST /flags` – Create a new flag.
+   - `POST /api/flags` – Create a new flag.
-   - `GET /flags` – List all flags.
+   - `GET /api/flags` – List all flags.
-   - `PATCH /flags/:id/toggle` – Toggle a flag on/off.
+   - `PUT /api/flags/:id/toggle` – Toggle a flag on/off.
-   - `GET /flags/:id/history` – Retrieve audit log for a flag.
+   - `GET /api/flags/:id/history` – Retrieve audit log for a flag.
+   - `POST /api/flags/:id/dependencies` – Add a dependency to a flag, with checking circular dependency.

 ## License
 MIT © Alireza Saharkhiz